-Arch Biopartners Inc. (the "Company") is a portfolio based biotechnology company focused on the development of innovative technologies that have the potential to make a significant medical or commercial impact.
-The Company works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.
+Arch Biopartners Inc. ("Arch" or the "Company") is a portfolio-based biotechnology company focused on the development of innovative technologies that have the potential to make a significant medical or commercial impact.
+Arch works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.

-At present, the Company has five technologies in its portfolio under development (each within its own subsidiary):
+At present, the Company has four technology platforms in its portfolio under development (each within its own subsidiary):

-- MetaBlok TM (also referred to as "LSALT peptide") a new drug candidate targeting sepsis, cancer metastasis and inflammation based diseases; - AB569 a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs, and urinary tract. - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation. - Borg: Peptide-solid surface interface binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and - MetaMx TM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+• MetaBlok TM - the Company's lead platform and drug candidate targeting certain inflammation-based diseases which cause organ damage or failure including sepsis;

+• AB569 - a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs, wounds and urinary tract;

+• Borg: Peptide-Solid Surface Interface - Binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and,

+• MetaMx TM - proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.